duncanbradley/thesis/conclusion.md

 Correll et al. used context-free visualisations to test the effects of truncation, yet advocate for the importance of context when designing charts.
 Perhaps testing visualisations in context would reveal limitations.

 Ziemkiewicz and Kosara note that cognitive models which assume an ‘information extraction’ perspective tend to ignore the fact that one’s internal representations can influence interpretation - it goes both ways.

+Since this information is not part of the plotted data, it is guided by design choices, even if not consciously.

+Evidence collected through empirical studies

+Data visualisation designers’ choices influence the characteristics of a visualisation and the message conveyed about the data.
+The work presented in this thesis demonstrates the connection between the graphical and semantic levels.

+The work presented in this thesis demonstrates the connection between a visualisation’s physical characteristics and its message.
+Both are determined by a data visualisation designers’ choices.
+Presenting context which is not part of a dataset illustrates the non-impartial aspect of visualisation design.